spine/spine/README.md

 Next, You will need node and npm to pull in the testing libraries.
 Once you're all set with those then from within the Spine repo directory run

 ```
-npm install .
+$ npm install .
 ```

 This should bring in [Jasmine](http://jasmine.github.io/), Coffeescript, and a minimalist local server for running the tests a browser.
 You can also simply open `test/index.html` in a browser to run the [Jasmine](http://jasmine.github.io/) test suite for spine core.
 If you see all the tests passing, you're ready to contribute!
 A known issue is that some of the routing tests will fail if you are simply using a `file://` protocol in the browser.
 This has to do with browser security.
-You can avoid this by running the local server, `npm start`.
+You can avoid this by running the local server, `$ npm start`.
 Alternatively you can use a server like Apache or Nginx to serve the test files to the browser.

 If you have [phantom.js](http://phantomjs.org/) available then a script is included to make running tests even slicker!

 ```
-npm test
+$ npm test
 ```

 ## Contributing to the Spine documentation